erictseng89/udemy-vue3/docs/module08-ep108.md

 ## scoped - restricting styling
-By default styling the main App.vue will extend to all child components, as well as overwriting any styling those components will have.
-In order to prevent parent components from affecting child components.
-We can add a 'scoped' attribute to the <style></style>
+By default, styling with the <style></style> is global by all components.
+Just like a vanilla stylesheet, the nature of the cascading style is that if there are conflicts, the later style will overwrite the former style.
+This means that in the event of a conflict global styles in the lower level child components will overwrite the styles from the main components.

-tag in the component layout.
-This will restrict the styling to only the current component and not extend to child components.
+We can add a 'scoped' attribute to the <style></style> tag in the component layout.
+This will restrict the styling to only the current component and not overwrite other components.

 ```html
 <style scoped>